-- Conduct ROW restoration and cleanup.
-As soon as slopes, channels, ditches, and other disturbed areas reach final grade, they must be stabilized; - Apply soil amendments, permanent seed, mulch and/or erosion control fabric; - Restore temporary access roads or any paved surfaces to original condition; and - Remove temporary sediment barriers from an area when replaced by permanent erosion control measures or when the area has been successfully restored to uniform 70% perennial vegetation.
-Temporary erosion control BMPs will not be removed until inspection by the EI to confirm site stabilization.
+- Conduct right-of-way finish grading and cleanup.
+As soon as slopes, channels, ditches, and other disturbed areas reach final grade, they must be stabilized; - Apply soil amendments, permanent seed, mulch and/or erosion control fabric; - Restore temporary access roads or any paved surfaces to original condition; and - Remove temporary sediment barriers from an area when replaced by permanent erosion control measures or when the area has been successfully restored to uniform 70 percent perennial vegetation.
+Temporary erosion control BMPs will not be removed until inspection by the EI to confirm site stabilization. - Reseed/replant work areas with native and pollinator species as provided in the Restoration and Rehabilitation Plan (Section 10) and the Visual Resources Plan (Section 20).